-1244 AER, AER Explanatory Statement - appendices - rate of return guideline, December 2013, pp. 25-28.
+AER, AER Explanatory Statement - appendices - rate of return guideline, December 2013, pp. 25-28.

 AusNet Services, AusNet Transmission Group Pty Ltd Transmission revised revenue review 2017-22, 21 September 2016, pp. 147-149; Multinet, Rate of Return Overview, 16 December 2016, pp.26-28; AusNet Services, Access Arrangement Information 2018-2022, 21 December 2016, p.
-196 preferred construction of the models).
-Due to limitations with dividend growth models, namely that the model is very sensitive to input assumptions and is likely to show an upward bias, we use them to inform if the point estimate should be set above or below the baseline estimate derived from historical excess returns.
-Service providers pointed to jumps in the DGM's estimations of the MRP in between decisions to highlight the lack of weight assigned by us during the decision process1246, however this jump was a misleading use of previous results and updated risk free rates.
-As such this 'jump' in the MRP was misleading and erroneous.
+196

-Partington and Satchell have also advised that the dividend growth model is "unlikely" to produce a 'forward looking MRP commensurate with the prevailing conditions'.
+Partington and Satchell have also advised that the dividend growth model is "unlikely" to produce a 'forward looking MRP commensurate with the prevailing conditions'.'
 We believe that it provides the evidence from the dividend growth model as much weight as is appropriate at the current time.
 We also note that, due to limitations listed below, using the 3 stage DGM to provide an estimate for the required return on equity is not an appropriate use of the model as it may lead to estimates that are persistent and stable over a period of time.
 As such, we consider the fact the return on equity estimate from the dividend growth models has remained stable since the 2013 Guideline to be a result of this and should be treated with caution.

-In more specific criticisms of the AER's use of the dividend growth model , service providers maintained that the AER's concerns regarding sticky dividends creating bias in the model are unfounded, as dividends are forecast to grow in the coming years1249.
+In more specific criticisms of the AER's use of the dividend growth model , service providers maintained that the AER's concerns regarding sticky dividends creating bias in the model are unfounded, as dividends are forecast to grow in the coming years 1250.
 However we believe there is no reason to believe that the bias is not material in the current market.
 We continue to consider that expectations in the long term may have greater effect on prices than expectations in the next year or two.
 Moreover, the RBA data suggests that forecast growth in earnings per share will likely slow over the 2016-17 financial year.
-1250
+1251

 There were also continued concerns regarding our position on analysts' forecasts and biases in their values.
-1251 However our position remains that analysts' forecasts are well understood to be upwardly biased.
-1252 Although we show the effect of potential bias within our sensitivity analysis, the extent of any bias is unclear.
-There has been no proposal of a method to estimate the extent of any bias, and such methods may be
+1252 However our position remains that analysts' forecasts are well understood to be upwardly biased.
+1253 Although we show the effect of potential bias within our sensitivity analysis, the extent of any bias is unclear.
+There has been no proposal of a method to estimate the extent of any bias, and such methods may be complex, without widespread acceptance and open to gaming.
+As such, we find it appropriate not to apply an adjustment.